32 Best Weekend Getaways From Sydney

 The city has a whole range of activities.
 Being the nation's capital, touring the Canberra Parliament House is a popular activity.
 You can continue with the cultural spots by then heading to the National Gallery of Australia.
 Other attractions worth visiting include the National Botanic Gardens and Mount Ainslie Lookout in Canberra Nature Park.

 If you have a little longer in Canberra, you can also take a day trip to Namadgi National Park.
 This national heritage site offers excellent hiking trails and incredible views.

-If you want a full meal, Courgette is recommended where you'll get to enjoy modern European dishes.
-You can dine a-la-carte or try the seven-course tasting menu, which includes dishes featuring yellowfin tuna, Angus beef filet, and artisan duck.
+If you want a full meal, Courgette Restaurant is recommended, where you'll get to enjoy modern European dishes.
+You can dine a la carte or try the seven-course tasting menu, which includes dishes featuring yellowfin tuna, Angus beef filet, and artisan duck.

 Although Melbourne may seem a little far for a weekend getaway from Sydney, it's easily accessible by plane with a direct flight being just an hour and a half.
 Or you can drive in nine hours.